WHO IS THIS MAT IRVINE?

 I've also been associated for many years with model making both professionally - as part of the special effects work - and in the hobby sense.
 I've written many articles, and the odd book, on many aspects of the hobby (see above).
 I've also set up many model displays in the past for such as the Model Engineer Exhibition and The International Model Show.
 Besides one-off events, currently I regularly display models at the IPMS Nationals in Telford and co-organise a sereis of model shows, under the overall HaMeX name in my local Village Hall.
 I have also devised the display content for a large touring space display, One Small Step, devised by Experience Design .

-I consult with several of the model companies including Airfix; Revell-Monogram; Revell Germany, Round-2 and Glencoe Models.
+I consult with a number of the main model companies around the world, including Airfix; Revell-Monogram; Revell Germany; Round-2 (AMT, MPC and Polar Lights) and Glencoe Models.

 See also the smallspace Model Services page; The Car Page and the The Space Page.